Restraint chair

 A restraint chair is a type of physical restraint that is used to force an individual to remain seated in one place to prevent injury and harm to themselves or others.
-They are commonly used in prisons for violent inmates and hospitals for out of control patients.
-However, they have also been used to restrain prisoners at Guantanamo Bay detention camp during force-feeding.
+They are commonly used in prisons for violent inmates and hospitals for out-of-control patients.
+They have also been used to restrain prisoners at Guantanamo Bay detention camp during force-feeding, and China is accused of using them as a form of torture.

-In the United States, the use of these chairs is controversial because a number of deaths and injuries from prolonged periods have been reported.
+In the West, the use of these chairs is controversial because a number of deaths and injuries from prolonged periods have been reported.
 There have been numerous cases of financial settlements, as well as personal lawsuits and at least one class action suit.
 In Australia, the use of restraint chairs has sparked opposition.
+In China, days-long restraint in so-called "tiger chairs" is frequently reported to be used as a method of torture.